buffup/Documentation/Android/Readme.md

 In order for us to be able to serve the appropriate Buff's for the given stream, we need to receive the Stream information.

-This is done by using the following method, when the stream is initialized on your video player:
+There are two way to achieve this, call any of the following method, when the stream is initialized on your video player

+***Option-1***

 ```kotlin
 BuffView.setStreamTitle(streamTitle: String, timestamp: Long)